The Julia Robinson Math Festival will return to Chapel Hill on Sunday, October 23, 2022 from 1:00 – 4:00 pm in the Carolina Union.

 Do I need to register in advance?

 Yes.
 Please register here.
-If there is room the day of the event, you may be able to register at the door, but if at all possible, please register in advance.
+If there is room the day of the event, you can register at the door, but if possible, please register in advance.

 Can parents come?